Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 690+ reviews

 • Defect escalation: any apprentice-flagged or quality-flagged conversation that breaches the guardrails is treated as a P1 product defect and triaged into the next release window.

-• Model version review: when Anthropic ships a new model version, the TESS quality team runs a fixed test set against it before promoting Coachy to that version.
+• Model version review: when a new model version ships, the TESS quality team runs a fixed test set against it before promoting Coachy to that version.

 7. What's next on the Coachy roadmap